 This comes down to preference.
 There are those who swear by one or the other, but the truth is it just depends on what you like and how you want to prepare your meat!

-Chicken Breasts – Great source of lean protein, chicken breast has less calories and fat per oz than chicken thighs.
+Chicken Breasts – As a great source of lean protein, chicken breast has less calories and fat per ounce than chicken thighs.
 With chicken breast, you get a lot of meat and can easily find boneless, skinless chicken breast almost anywhere.
+It's usually pretty darn cheap, too!

 INSTANT POT CHICKEN COOKING TIME